Blog

 Now for the best part: seeing how fast you can make improvements.
 As you test, you can give feedback to the AI in plain English and watch the updates appear on your phone almost instantly.

-Preparing Your App For The App Stores
+Preparing Your App for the App Stores

 Crafting Your Store Listing